It was Valentines Day of 2019 and a classic Santa Cruz mountain winter storm was taking place.

 Over the last few years, I had slowly drifted away from the zero-waste lifestyle I had always aspired for.

-With a family in tow, I knew I wanted to re-commit to this lifestyle and show my son what an intentional life is all about.
+With a family in tow, I knew I wanted to re-commit to the green family lifestyle and show my son what an intentional life is all about.
 It seemed like another full time job to commit to - cloth diapers, homemade baby food, no plastic toys or brand new clothes, hitting up the right grocery stores and farmers’ markets for the right things, and the list goes on and on, right?

 So yeah, the list that would give me an A+ in zero-waste and probably a spectacularly A++ in mamahood -did NOT actually happen.
 And I unfortunately can't say we are a zero-waste family that produces a mere quart size jar of waste once a year. <Though check out this blog post here to help get you closer to your truly zero-waste voyage!>